IntelligenceHostingLLC/Mikes-DDos-Notifications/README.md

 go to /etc/openvpn/server/server.conf

-change the versoity to 4
+change the verbosity to 4

 add the status log to the main openvpn directory